AndreaBot/FlashFlip/README.md

 # FlashFlip
 <img src="https://github.com/AndreaBot/FlashFlip/assets/128467098/68ceaf88-a78a-4443-a61a-af28180f8588" alt="1024" width="180">

-FlashFlip is an ap to create flash cards to study and revise any topic.
+FlashFlip is an app to create flash cards to study and revise any topic.

 This app was created as part of Swift24 first hackathon event (https://swift24.dev)